teuber789/chore-tracker/README.md

 # Work Log

 - Evening of 29 Aug 2024: Added simple GRPC API for tracking chores.
 No DB, all storage is done in-memory.
-- Evening of 30 Aug 2024: Added frontend and envoy proxy; connected all to ensure they are working together.
+- Evening of 30 Aug 2024:
+  - Added frontend and envoy proxy; connected all to ensure they are working together.
+  - Replaced in-memory storage with DB